MicrosoftDocs/power-automate-docs/articles/bttn-button-flows.md

      ![sign in](./media/bttn-button-flows/sign-into-flow.png)

-     Note: Alternatively, you can create your flow from the Microsoft Flow mobile app, which is available on Android, iOS and Windows Phone (Beta).
+     Note: Alternatively, you can create flows from the Microsoft Flow [Android](https://aka.ms/flowmobiledocsandroid) or [iOS](https://aka.ms/flowmobiledocsios) mobile app.

 1. Enter **bttn** into the search box, and then select the search icon.